markvl/www.vlent.nl/content/weblog/2009/using-git-when-developing-plone-applications.md

 # Git-svn

-On of the reasons I chose Git was the "bidirectional flow of changes" that will be necessary.
+One of the reasons I chose Git was the "bidirectional flow of changes" that will be necessary.
 The Git repository on my computer will have to pull in the changes from the Subversion repository.
 Likewise, I have to make my changes available for others